 For example, a content creator might save prompts like "Write an engaging introduction about [topic] that includes a surprising statistic" or "Create a conclusion for an article about [topic] with a call to action."

 The real magic happens when you combine these saved prompts with the AI's contextual understanding.
 The keyboard can fill in the variables based on what you're currently writing, making the prompts immediately relevant.
+Some writers report saving 30-45 minutes per writing session simply by having their most effective prompts readily accessible.

 I've built libraries for different writing scenarios—one for my fiction projects with character development prompts, another for work emails with templates for common situations, and a third for blog posts with section starters for different topics.
+Over time, you'll discover which prompts consistently unlock your creativity and which ones fall flat.
+It's a living, evolving toolkit.

 This approach prevents you from staring at a blank screen wondering how to begin.
 Instead, you select an appropriate prompt, let the AI generate a starting point, and then refine it to match your specific needs.
 It's like having dozens of writing exercises at your fingertips.